-Quick Marinara Sauce recipe is a classic tomato-based sauce that is simmered with onions, garlic, herbs, and spices.
-It has a rich and robust flavor that emanates from the sugars that remain after the reduction or slow cooking of the crushed tomatoes.
-This sauce is incredibly versatile and can be used as a base for pasta, pizza, or countless other culinary creations!
+Quick Marinara Sauce Recipe is an Italian classic dish simmered with onions, garlic, vine-ripened tomatoes, fresh herbs, and spices.
+Its rich and robust flavor emanates from the sugars that remain after the reduction or slow cooking of the crushed tomatoes.
+This simple yet utterly delicious sauce is incredibly versatile and can be used as a pizza sauce, spooned over pasta, layered in lasagna, or in countless other culinary creations!

-Now that I’m settled in, I wanted to kick off this season with a simple classic sauce that is an anytime favorite, the Marinara.
 For all its simplicity, the Marinara is a sauce of infinite variety.
-You can start with the classic Marinara and then wend your way through an almost inexhaustible range of variants, by altering one or more of the base ingredients.
+You can start with the classic Marinara Sauce and then wend your way through an almost inexhaustible range of variants, by altering one or more base ingredients.
+It is an effortless sauce that yields the satisfaction of homemade comfort.

 Origin:

-One thing to keep in mind is that the base of the Marinara Sauce recipe is the humble tomato.
+The base of this easy Marinara Sauce recipe is the humble tomato.
 Introduced into Italian cuisine from the Americas in the mid-16th century by the Spanish Conquistadores, this devil fruit (so named because of its similarity with the mandrake fruit) became a mainstay of Italian cuisine.
 A couple of popular origin stories:

 - Marinara is Italian for ‘seafaring’.
 It inherited this name because it was a mainstay of Italian merchants at sea.
-Its longevity and ease of preparation with whatever seafood bounties they could catch made it a shipboard favorite.
+Its longevity and easy preparation with whatever seafood bounties they could catch made it a shipboard favorite.

 - Neapolitan wives prepared this dish for their seafaring husbands because it complemented the seafood that was their mainstay.

 As I mentioned earlier, this simple Marinara Sauce recipe can be interpreted in as many ways as your imagination allows.
-As we move from summer to fall, late-season tomatoes serve as a wonderful base for the Marinara Sauce.
-While you can use pretty much any tomato to serve as the base, the classics are the San Marzano (the Italian heirloom tomato) or as an alternative, the Roma.
-The flavor profiles are different: the San Marzano has lower acidity, as compared to the Roma, but both possess a richness in texture with little to no seeds.
+As we move from spring to summer, vine-ripened tomatoes are an excellent base for the Marinara Sauce.
+While you can use any tomato to serve as the base, the classics are the San Marzano (the Italian heirloom tomato) or, as an alternative, the Roma.
+The flavor profiles are different: the San Marzano has lower acidity than the Roma, but both possess a rich texture with little to no seeds.
+Other varieties that are excellent choices in this recipe are cherry, heirloom, and plum tomatoes.

 Frequently Asked Questions: